tonyelhabr/socceraction-streamlined/README.md

 2.  `R/1-combine-data.R`:
     -   Combine multiple competitions and seasons of data nested under `PROCESSED_DATA_DIR` into one new folder `FINAL_DATA_DIR` to prepare for modeling and so forth.
 3.  `R/2-model-and-predict.R`
-    -   Fit xgboost models for scoring and conceding probabilities, run predictions to generate `ovaep` and `dvaep`, and combine the predictions into `vaep`.
+    -   Fit xgboost models for scoring and conceding probabilities.
-    -   Adds possession IDs to predictions.
-4.  `R/3-post-process.R`
+4.  `R/3-convert-preds-to-vaep.R`
+    -   Converts xgboost predictions to VAEP value (i.e. what `soccerction.vaep.formula.vaepformula()` and `soccerction.atomic.vaep.formula.vaepformula()` do)
+5.  `R/4-post-process-vaep.R`
-    -   Combine the VAEP predictions with the actions data set.
+    -   Combine the VAEP values with the actions data set.
     -   Summarize pleyer seasons.

+There is also a script `R/3-evaluate-models` that can be used to calculate ROC AUC, log loss, and Brier score for the xgboost models.
+It's not essential to the workflow, but it's useful for comparing one's own models to those in the [VAEP paper](https://arxiv.org/pdf/1802.07127.pdf).